-Home warranties can cover a whole range of products and systems within your home.
-You can decide how much you want to spend and determine what items will be covered by your warranty.
+Home warranties can cover a whole range of systems and appliances within your home.
+You can decide how much you want to spend and determine what items will be covered by your home warranty.

 Most home warranty companies break down their offerings into good, better, and best options.
 The good option, and least expensive, is one that covers most if not all of your appliances.

-More expensive on an upfront basis are plans that cover home systems.
-These plans cover the systems within your home.
-If you’re renting this may not be of concern to you.
-However, if you own your home you know that a plumber or electrician can cost a lot more than replacing your refrigerator.
+More expensive on an upfront basis are plans that cover major home systems.
+These home warranty plans cover the systems within your home.
+If you’re renting, this may not be of concern to you.
+However, if you own your home, you know that a plumber or electrician can cost a lot more than replacing your refrigerator.

 The most expensive plans, of course, offer the most coverage.
-The best plans cover both appliances and systems.
-While they’re the most expensive they’re also the best value.
-Covering your appliances and systems together will typically save you around 20% to 30% of your total bill.
+The best plans cover both systems and appliances.
+So while they’re the most expensive, they’re also the best value.
+Covering your systems and appliances together will typically save you around 20% to 30% of your total bill.

-Basic plans from most companies will cover the majority of items and systems in your home but don’t cover everything.
+Basic plans from the best home warranty companies will cover the majority of systems and appliances in your home but don’t cover everything.
 If you have a pool, for instance, you may have to choose additional coverage.

-Some companies even allow you to add coverage to cover your homeowners insurance deductible.
+Some home warranty companies even allow you to add coverage to cover your homeowners’ insurance deductible.
 Combining appliance and system coverage may also include these additions.

 There are exclusions to what a home warranty will cover.
 Unfortunately, no plan is a blank check to have every item in your home replaced.
 These are repair plans and not replacement plans.